 Social media is an increasingly powerful tool to reach potential donors.
 All generations appear to be most inspired by social media to donate.

 You can reach donors from any generation by launching a fundraising campaign on social media.
 In order to do this, you need to establish a strong social media presence first.
-(For more tips on boosting your social media strategy, check out our 4 Do’s and Don’ts for Social Media article.)

 You can use hashtags to connect your social media content to existing fundraising campaigns.
 One example is #GivingTuesday, which was created in 2012 as an effort to encourage the public to donate to nonprofits that they want to support.